A Story of Drug Addiction, Alcoholism and Dual-Diagnosis

 For me, getting into recovery for addiction and mental illness was by no means an easy journey.
 However, recovery continues to prove far greater than any challenge it took to get here.

 Reflecting back on my life — the good, the bad, the sad and the joy, I am able to lay my head down at night with peace.
-For the first time in my life I understand what it feels like to live with a grateful heart and I hope that you get to experience the same.
+For the first time in my life, I understand how it feels to live with a grateful heart and I hope that you get to experience the same.

-Anyone can develop a drug or Alcohol addiction as well as a mental illness at any point in his or her life.
+Anyone can develop a drug or Alcohol addiction as well as a mental illness at any point in life.
 If you or someone you love is distressed by addiction or a dual-diagnosis, it is important to seek treatment and support.